Introduction

 end up with something tangible

 that may be worth keeping.
-Recent surveys of users of kindle and other
+Surveys of users of kindle and other

 ebook readers have shown that almost all users of these technologies